 You can be 100% assured that these two beaches we have chosen are truly gorgeous – few beaches in the world are better.

-If you aren't sure where they are the map farther down the page should help.
+If you aren't sure where they are then the map farther down the page should help.

 On the north-eastern shores of Sicily, and only 38 kms from Trapani, you'll find paradise, a beach by the name of San Vito lo Capo.
-A wide swath of powder white, spotlessly clean sands and warm seas of tanzanite blue await .
+This is the most famous beach in Sicily, a wide swath of powder white, spotlessly clean sands and warm seas of tanzanite blue await .

 At one end of the beach is spectacular Monte Monaco keeping a watchful eye on those soaking up the glorious Sicilian sunshine.